 What does HIPAA actually say about training?

-The standards of training are actually mentioned separately under the Privacy and Security Rules, the exact text can be read here.
+The standards of training are actually mentioned separately under the Privacy and Security Rules, the exact text can be read at teach privacy.

 Within the Privacy Rule, the training must be completed by each employee by the organization’s date of reaching compliance with each new employee receiving training shortly after their hire date.
 Additionally, organizations should implement extra training in the event that there is an important change in policy.
 As all of this is being completed, covered entities. should document that the training was completed and meets the required standards.